Stairdeck/scpOnlineDiscordBot/README.md

 # scpOnlineDiscordBot
-scpDiscordBot is a application that allow you to create Discord bots, which displaying current online of your servers in status bar.
+scpOnlineDiscordBot is a application that allow you to create Discord bots, which displaying current online of your servers in status bar.

 The latest release can be found here: [Release link](https://github.com/Stairdeck/scpOnlineDiscordBot/releases/latest)